Which Of These Neutron Stars Must Have Had Its Angular Momentum Changed By A Binary Companion?

 Probably I don't sympathize your thought experiment very well but I would say that if in a experiment about conservation of momentum-energy you leave out friction and compressibility you can go all kind of perpetuum mobiles.

 On the matters you have raised, I hold the natural instinct is to presume this has got to be incorrect if i stipulates physically impossible idealizations.
 But in this context it follows a long line of similar examples.
 To isolate the essential features, remove any facors that merely complicate but are not germane.
 Friction is a fairly obvious one - not claiming a perfect flywheel or annihilation like that.
 Finite compressibility is less obvious only is standard procedure for what seems like an countless succession of papers in AJP etc that go along rolling out on 'hidden momentum' and 'stored field momentum' for instance, and many of these are actually quite close to this scenario.
 Equally explained in #13, these 2 factors are both cloth dependent and thus not of fundamental significance to the principle in question.
 One caveat at that place though; SR dictates an upper theoretical limit to rigidity (Born Rigid), merely I believe even there it does non fundamentally bear on the principles in question.
 And I have not really claimed a PMM as such - only pointed out this is unsaid imho if stress as source of inertial mass has the properties I think is so.
 And so if you would similar to add together anything, here or by my starting a new thread, be my guest.
-Same old problem here though, an almost deathly silence!:smile:
+Same old problem here though, an almost deathly silence!

-....
+No trouble at all.....
 If you feel that I will put a stop to this now

-After reading pervect's post I would say his answer makes sense, in GR the conservation laws are encoded in symmetries of the system, 1 fashion to look at these symmetries uses Killing vectors, where energy conservation is related to the time-like Killing vector and athwart momentum is related to space-like kiling vector, if the formula pervect writes applies here it means (I remember, if non please pervect explain) that the cylinder might gain energy (in a static setting), merely not angular momentum and therefore no spin cycle and no free free energy.
+After reading pervect's post I would say his answer makes sense, in GR the conservation laws are encoded in symmetries of the system, 1 fashion to look at these symmetries uses Killing vectors, where energy conservation is related to the time-like Killing vector and athwart momentum is related to space-like kiling vector, if the formula pervect writes applies here it means (I remember, if non please pervect explain) that the cylinder might gain energy (in a static setting), merely not angular momentum and therefore no spin cycle and no free free energy.So if you would like to add annihilation, here or by my starting a new thread, be my guest.
+Aforementioned quondam problem here though, an almost deathly silence!

 I can't discover the reference in Schutz that says that angular momentum isn't conserved.
 Is this "A First grade in Full general Relativity?"
 Perhaps there's some change with editions.